 If the choice is No, the author indications whether access should be delayed for 6 months, 1 year, or 2 years.
 Authors are also asked to select a reason for delaying release to ProQuest.

 Authors should not select:

-If for any reason you need to restrict access to your dissertation after you graduate, please contact the Dissertation Office with your embargo request.
+If a dissertation author needs to renew an embargo at the end of its term or initiate an embargo after graduation, the author must contact the Dissertation Office with the embargo request.
 Dissertation Office staff members coordinate post-convocation embargoes with University Administration and with ProQuest.